Factory Accident Solicitors — Scotland

 It is the legal duty of the employer to ensure that:

-- Correct personal protective equipment is supplied
+- Correct personal protective equipment (PPE) is supplied

-- Machinery should be guarded
+- Machinery is properly guarded

 - Slips and trips